SUMMERTIME ROCK OUT INFO

 Enrollment will open soon for all of our fall 2019 - 2020 classes and camps, including Rock Out, Pre-K Rock Out, Video Bing Bong, Drum Out, Winter & Spring Camp, and RBL Day Camps and RBL Clubhouse

 If your rocker enjoys their time in camp, please don't delay to enroll them in any of our school year offerings.
 Our classes tend to fill long in advance and the fall sessions will absolutely fill up.

 Many of you will be claiming our camps and activities on your taxes and / or getting credit from your employers.
 To do so you will need our Tax ID number, which is 47-2940974.
 Every spring I get countless panicked emails from parents who are finishing their taxes and scrambling to collect all the necessary info.
 If you know now that you will be claiming camp on your taxes, please save yourself the stress and make note of this number.

-When you write me in the spring I'll be directing you to search for this very email, so by recording our tax id now you'll have just altered your future in a more positive direction.
+When you write me in the spring I'll be directing you to search your inbox for the email that included this fancy link, so by recording our tax id now you'll have just altered your future in a more positive direction.

 Thank you for reading all of this info.
 I know it's a lot, but hopefully most all questions have been answered and our collective preparedness makes for a better experience for our campers.
 If I have forgotten anything or if you have any other questions, please don't hesitate to write.